-Dissertation Title: Risk-Orientation and Risk-Taking Behavior: The Impact of Race, Class, and Gender on Well-being in the Transitions to Adolescence and Young Adulthood
+Dissertation Title: Risk Orientation and Risk-Taking Behavior: The Impact of Race/Ethnicity and Gender on Mental Health and Substance Use in Young Adulthood

 Dissertation Advisor: C. André Christie-Mizell